 - Represented The Broad Institute in connection with various collaboration and license transactions.

-- Represented Verastem, Inc., a clinical stage biotechnology company, in its $25 million follow-on offering, $35 million at-the-market equity offering and in its license agreement with Infinity Pharmaceuticals, Inc. to develop and commercialize a product candidate in oncology indications.
+- Represented Verastem, Inc., a clinical stage biotechnology company, in its $35 and $25 million follow-on offerings, $35 million at-the-market equity offering and in its license agreement with Infinity Pharmaceuticals, Inc. to develop and commercialize a product candidate in oncology indications.

 - Represented a global pharmaceutical company in its collaboration with T2 Biosystems, Inc. to develop a diagnostic panel to detect antibiotic resistance.

 - Represented Albireo Limited in its business combination with Biodel Inc.

 - Represented a global semiconductor company in its implementation of domestic and international licensing and cost sharing relationships.

 - Represented Ironwood Pharmaceuticals, Inc. in a transaction with AstraZeneca for certain products related to the treatment of gout, under which Ironwood will make an upfront payment to AstraZeneca of $100 million plus future royalties and up to $165 million in milestones and AstraZeneca will provide certain transitional support services to Ironwood.

 - Represented Hutchison China MediTech Limited (Chi-Med), a China-based health care group and one of the largest biotech companies in Asia, in its $101 million U.S. IPO and listing on NASDAQ.
 BofA Merrill Lynch and Deutsche Bank Securities acted as joint book runners for this offering.

 - Represented the venture capital division of a global pharmaceutical company in its $15 million Series A financing of a biotechnology company focused on the development of novel therapeutics and diagnostics for Alzheimer’s disease and other degenerative disorders and its $46 million Series B financing of a medical device company developing biologically-guided radiation therapy.